-The pioneers who settled the West had many qualities, but imagination when it came to place names wasn’t one of them.
-Anyone spending time outdoors in California or other Western states will across the same toponyms over and over again.
+The pioneers who settled the West had many qualities, but imagination when naming places wasn’t one of them.
+Anyone spending time outdoors in California or other Western states will come across the same toponyms over and over again.
 In California alone, there are more than a dozen Rattlesnake Creeks.

-I was curious how common this is, so I asked Claude Code to compile a table of the most common toponyms in the West.
-The winner is Bear Creek, of which there are almost 499.
+I was curious how common these recurring place names are, so I asked Claude Code to compile a table.
+The winner is Bear Creek, of which there are 499.

 | Name | Creek | Spring | Canyon | Lake | Gulch | Mountain |